-Heather had been going out there and doing what I love to do, helping and inspiring others to rediscover their potential and joy in life after injury or illness, and along the way improved my own health & well being and job satisfaction too.
+Heather had been going out there and doing what she loved to do, helping and inspiring others to rediscover their potential and joy in life after injury or illness, and along the way improved her own health and wellbeing and job satisfaction too.

-When Heather headed out from University as a newly qualified physio, I thought I had learnt all I needed to start my career and do a good job.
+When Heather headed out from university as a newly qualified physio, she thought she had learnt all she needed to start her career and do a good job.
 So, it was a bit of a shock to realise that really most of us graduates of any type of medical training have only just scratched the surface of understanding the human being, and basically are doing ok if we can stick to the adage of “do no harm”.
 If we can actually do some good and help someone then that was a bonus!

 Physiotherapy started out as being about being “a treatment discipline ancillary to medicine that uses physical methods such as active or passive exercises, gymnastics, weight lifting, heat treatment, massage, ultrasound … and hydrotherapy.
 Physiotherapists aim to restore the maximum possible degree of function to any disabled part of the body and are also much concerned the patient motivation” (Collins Dictionary of Medicine 1992 – when I started my training!).
 While many of us still use these techniques, we occasionally lose sight of the value of the simplicity of some of these approaches – the value of active exercise and just getting moving again is often forgotten.

-And why am I here and bothering to talk about it?
-Because for me, for a few years, day to day work led me to question why I do what I do, and why I wanted to be a physio in the first place.
-Not least I realised that almost daily I have been advising people to get moving more, take more exercise, especially to get out and walk because it is easy, accessible and cheap.
-I have been extolling the virtues and physical benefits of moving our bodies regularly, and the knock on positive effects on one’s mental well being.
-And then I wondered what happened to the active career I had hoped for when I started out, and pondered the irony of the advice I was doling out while spending increasing amounts of time sat behind a desk…
+Because for Heather, for a few years, day to day work led her to question why she did what she did, and why she wanted to be a physio in the first place.
+Not least she realised that, almost daily, she had been advising people to get moving more, take more exercise, especially to get out and walk because it is easy, accessible and cheap.
+She had been extolling the virtues and physical benefits of moving our bodies regularly, and the knock on positive effects on one’s mental wellbeing.
+And then she wondered what happened to the active career she had hoped for when she started out, and pondered the irony of the advice she was doling out, while spending increasing amounts of time sat behind a desk…

 Designed2Move is about getting back to the basics and doing it well.